I Want You (Hold On to Love)

 "I Want You" is a song by American recording artist CeeLo Green, from his third studio album The Lady Killer.
 The song was released via digital download and CD single on June 5, 2011.
 French TV channel Canal+ featured a live concert on Nov.
 12, 2010, a few days after the release of the album, in which a version close to the later single was performed.
 The single version of the track is a slightly different remix of the track, and has been issued under the title "I Want You (Hold On to Love)", to distinguish it from the album version.
-The single version incorporates a sample of Saint Tropez's 1978 track "Hold on to Love".
 The music video for the song was premiered on May 27 through Cee Lo Green's official YouTube channel.
-The song is featured on the Compilation album Now 79 despite only peaking at #90 on the UK Singles Chart, although it peaked at #27 on the UK R&B Chart.
+The song is featured on the compilation album Now 79 despite only peaking at No. 90 on the UK Singles Chart, although it peaked at No. 27 on the UK R&B Chart.

 Background

 While touring with the all-female backing band Scarlet Fever, Green came up with the idea for the song.
 Fuse likened the song to Janet Jackson's "I Want You" as it similarly "reached back to an earlier era," also having "old-fashioned strings for "sweetening" all over it" in a related fashion.

+"Editing I Want You (Hold On to Love)" samples the song "Hold on to Love" by Saint Tropez, originally recorded by Page Three.